 A building object is always created in a model, but it is also represented as a drawing object in a drawing in which its properties can be modified.

-that consists of one or more cast-in-place concrete parts.
+that consists of one or more cast-in-place concrete parts, or parts of them.
 The cast-in-place concrete parts are merged into one pour object if they have the same material grade and they touch each other.
 They also need be in the same pour phasepart property that defines which cast-in-place concrete parts form a pour object

 Pour phase can be used to prevent cast-in-place concrete parts from merging into one pour object.